signetlabdei/ns3-IAB/README.md

 python3 sem-run-simulations.py
 ```

-A progress-bar showing how many simulations are left and an ETA should pop-up.
+A progress-bar showing how many simulations are left and an ETA should pop up.
 Please note that it is possible to stop a simulation campaign (CTRL + C) and resume it by launching again the simulation script.
 However, the simulation runs which were not terminated already will be re-started from scratch.

 ### Parsing the results